TenebrisX/TenebrisX/README.md

 **🎯 Data-Driven Professional Delivering Impact**

 I'm a results-oriented Data Analyst and Data Engineer with a demonstrated ability to translate raw data into actionable insights.
 My background allows me to  streamline operations, reduce costs, and enhance decision-making processes.
 I'm eager to make a tangible impact in your data-driven environment.

-**✅ Key Achievements at Smartstone.md**

-* **Optimized Production:** Slashed costs by 15% through meticulous analysis of production data.
-* **Enhanced Decision-Making:** Developed real-time KPI dashboard for improved visibility.
-* **Boosted Quality Control:** Reduced defective products by 24% with a data-centric quality approach.
-* **Maximized Supplier Value:** Saved 10% on material costs with strategic supplier recommendations.
-* **Increased Manufacturing Efficiency:** Improved cycle time by 18% through process analysis.

 **🛠️ Technical Toolkit**